GoogleCloudPlatform/dataflow-vision-analytics/README.md

 Follow the instructions in [Kaggle documentation](https://www.kaggle.com/docs/api) to create a free Kaggle account and generate a new authentication token.
 This token will be saved on your computer, typically in the Downloads folder.
-You will need to copy its contents later in order to create the same file on a temporary VM.
+You will need to copy its contents later to create the same file on a temporary VM.

 #### Create a Cloud Compute VM and connect to it

-Flickr30K is a large dataset (9GB) of images and the Cloud Shell's VM does not have large enough disk to copy this archive.
+Flickr30K is a large dataset (9GB) of images and the Cloud Shell's VM does not have a large enough disk to copy this archive.

 Create a VM with a big enough disk to store the archive.
-Also give the read/write scope for the default compute service account in order to be able to write to the bucket.
+Also give the read/write scope for the default compute service account to be able to write to the bucket.

 ```shell
 ZONE=$(gcloud compute zones list --limit 1 --filter region=${REGION} --format='get(NAME)')